| Home

 the universe.
 It is believed that they will return

+to heaven in the midday.
 On this day, Balinese people do self-introspection

 by doing a meditation for human's prosperity.
 Segehan